sanity-io/hydrogen-sanity/README.md

     strategy: CacheShort(),
     // Or disable caching for this request
     // strategy: CacheNone(),

+    // If you'd like to add a custom display title that will
+    // display in the subrequest profiler, you can pass that here:
+    // debug: {
+    //   displayName: 'query Homepage'
+    // }
   },

   // These additional options will be passed to sanity.loadQuery